 How to store leftovers

-Store leftover tomato pie in an airtight container for up to three days.
-Enjoy leftover pie cold or heat it up in the oven at 350 degrees for 15 minutes.
+- Refrigerate: Store leftover pie in an airtight container for up to 3 days.

 Yes, it is, as long as you can eat dairy products.
 Ricotta cheese and eggs add protein and hold the pie together.
 The tomatoes are low in calories, high in nutrients, and add a ton of flavor.